bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.7.6 =
+* Tweak - Allow to filter the booking lists by "payment_status"
 * Fix - Booking row not translated after perfoming an action (on multilang site)
+* Fix - Option to delete the WC order item bound to a booking (or only its metadata) didn't appear when deleting a booking

 = 1.7.5 - 2019/06/07 =
 * Fix - JS fatal error when trying to validate a dialog in calendar editor